mezcel/electron-container/README.md

 Youtube: [demo link](https://youtu.be/xlhLjpW-QMs)

-Status: ```git branch v0.4.4``` is focused on gradually polishing the:
+Status: ```git branch v0.4.4.1``` is focused on:

-* misc content within db json
-* misc. styles and ui tweaks
-* splash is new-ish. it is very basic
-* completely remade the messaging ui
-* took out features that did not work in ios
-* messed arround with the non-synchronous Ajax
-* Electron development dependancies using Arch Linux
+* Electron development dependencies using Arch Linux and Ubuntu
+* Troubleshooting Ajax compatibility on 'ancient' mobile browsers
 ---

 ### Development thoughts:

 * I expanded on the [Heroku app](https://github.com/mezcel/heroku-joyful-mystery), got rid of the ```ejs``` components, added ```socketio``` features, and made it an Electron App.

 * The user experience now closer resembles an even older C# version I made a while back, [rosary.net](https://github.com/mezcel/rosary.net).

 ###### Translation Modifications

 I ended up rewriting all the db's.

 * [/myAssets/database/README.md](./myAssets/database/README.md) Has more information regarding what is new with the DB.

 ---